ethereum-optimism/optimism/overview.md

-# Optimistic Rollup Overview
+# Optimistic Ethereum Overview

-TLDR: Push the optimistic-rollup state of the art by leveraging Ethereum Layer 1 tech on Layer 2.
-(Experimental, active R&D!)
+*// Note: this section assumes you've read the [introduction](./introduction.md)!*

-## Goals
+## Arcitecture Design Goals

-- 1:1 EVM
+- Execution-Level EVM Equivalence
+  - The developer experience should be indentical to L1 except where L2 introduces a fundamental difference.
     - No special compiler
-  - No unexpected gas cost
+    - No unexpected gas costs
+    - Out-of-the-box TX traces
-  - All tooling just works (configure different chain ID, that's it)
+    - All tooling "just works"--configure chain ID, good to go
+  - Fundamental L2 differences are limited to the bare minimum, still use existing L1 standards, and require only block-level modifications.
+These include:
+    - Fee logic which accounts for L1 calldata costs (still uses existing L1 tx type)
+    - A new transaction type for deposits (still uses L1 tx envelope schema)
+    - EIP1559 algorithm that accounts for L2 blocktimes
-- 100% compatibility with Eth1 nodes
+- Maximal compatibility with Eth1 nodes
-  - The Merge introduces an Engine API
+  - Uses the ETH2 merge's Engine API for:
     - Fork-choice: change head based on L1 reorgs of data (and leverage undisputed state-roots for finalized checkpoint)
     - Block-production: sequencing blocks with any Eth1 node
     - Block-insertion: Eth1 node has specialized EVM and DB, valuable for L2, instead of reinventing the wheel
-  - Leverage sync: insert latest blocks from rollup node (pull from L1), but do state-sync via L2 p2p network
+  - Leverages sync: verify block inputs based on L1, but do state-sync via L2 p2p network
-  - Leverage tx propagation (happy case, if not forcing tx via L1): L2 user sends transaction to any sequencer, via tx pool.
-Anyone can bond to be a sequencer
-  - Fee model fit: EIP1559 on L2, on actual L2 block-capacity usage. (note: L2 gas-limit of blocks may adjust based on L1 data cost)
+  - Leverage tx propagation: can use existing mempool infrastructure
+- Simple, stateless services
+  - Whenever possible (e.g. in batch submitter and synchronizer), services contributing to the rollup infrastructure do not persist state
+  - Given an L1 node, and an L2 execution engine, all other services can recover to full operation when started with a fresh DB

 ## Components

 ![Architecture Diagram](./assets/architecture.svg)

-### L1 Contracts
+### L1 Components
-- **Feeds**: "Data availability layer"--append-only logs (e.g. of deposits, transactions, and batched transactions) which must guarantee that:
+- **Feeds**: ("Data availability layer"): A **feed** is an append-only log of data (e.g. of deposits, or sequencer batches) which must guarantee that:
-  - all values and their witnesses are indexable by off-chain parties
+  - All entries are deterministically indexable by off-chain parties.
-  - witnesses are verifiable by on-chain dispute contract
+  - The fraud proof VM can find any feed entry in a bounded number of steps, such that the off-chain indexing is sufficient to generate a witness for verifing any individual step on-chain.
+  - Note: a "feed" may not necessarily correspond to an on-chain contract (e.g. which stores a hash of each entry).
+Instead, a feed refers to the actual log of data which is derivable from L1, which may or may not use a contract.
+For more info, check out [this discussion.](https://github.com/ethereum-optimism/optimistic-specs/issues/14)
-- **L2 Block Oracle**: Cryptoeconomic light client of the L2.
+- **L2 Block Oracle**: A cryptoeconomic light client of the L2.
+Will finalize hashes of the L2 state on L1, once the dispute period has passed.
+Used to validate withdrawals. *(Note: contract separation is not yet final)*
-  - *Contract separation is not yet final.
-Highest priority interface spec: Single-step verification API*
   - **Proposal Manager**: Handles conflicting state proposals to determine malicious party
     - Maintains a set of ongoing optimistic proposals of the L2 state
     - Ensures that state proposers are sufficiently bonded